 Surkhet is a commercial hub to remote districts like Dailekh, Kalikot, Jumla, Mugu, Jajarkot, and Salyan of Mid-Western region of Nepal and is accessible by road and air from other parts of the country.

 Agriculture (including livestock and poultry) cottage industries and trade are the main economic activities of the district.
 Among the registered small and cottage industries, majority belong to the industries belong to service sector, followed by the productive sector and the energy sector.

-The district is served by 27 different branches of ‘A’ Class Commercial Banks and two different branches of ‘B’ Class Development Banks.
-The population served per branch is 13,374 against the national average of 8,960 .
+The district is served by thirty nine different branches of ‘A’ Class Commercial Banks and three different branches of ‘B’ Class Development Banks, and two branches of class ‘C’ Finance companies.
+The population served per branch is 8,991 against the national average of 8,960.
 This indicates the need to further expand the outreach of financial services and facilities to the unbanked population of the area.

 The population of Surkhet comprises of a majority of about 31.62% Chhetris, 18.88% Magar, 18.29% Kami, 11.53% Brahmin followed by others, in terms of caste and ethnicity.
 A key focus of Sakchyam Access to Finance programme is to increase the access to financial services and facilities for the rural poor of the district and particularly for women and other DAGs.

 Value Chain Financing Innovations

 Delivery Channel Innovations